pfeodrippe/tla-edn-example/README.md

 from one client to another and check some [invariants](resources/example.cfg).

-When running for the first time, it will compile the operator and create the `classes` folder, but not use the override operator (as it's not compiled yet and `classes/tlc/overrides/TLCOverrides.class` is not created).
+When running for the first time, it will compile the operator and create the `classes` folder, but it does not override the operator.

 ```shell
 $ make run